Room Rater was a beloved pandemic distraction. But the backlash has arrived, courtesy of Jeb Bush.

 “I had gotten a 5 earlier.
 I had really bad lighting, and I deserved it.
-So get a nine, I was just like, ‘This is great,’” Heye said.
+So to get a 9, I was just like, ‘This is great,’ ” Heye said.
 “It’s admittedly silly, and yet so many people care about it.”

 The account, which is run by Claude Taylor and his fiance, Jessie Bahrey, became an early pandemic diversion, like sourdough bread, Netflix watch parties and newly adopted puppies.
 Pundits were suddenly appearing on the cable news channels not from remote studios but on Zoom or Skype from bedrooms, living rooms and makeshift offices.
 Taylor and Bahrey rate their home setups, docking points for things like visible cords or a poorly angled screen and awarded them for well-organized bookcases or stylish art.